culturesupport/culturesupport/README.md

 - 💼 Brief Case & Opportunity
 - 👨‍💻 Man Are Technologist
 - 👩‍💻 Women Are Technologist
+- 🐱‍💻 Cats Are Hackers
+- 👦💻 Boy Are Student Hackers
+- 👧 Girl Are Bloggers
+- 🎬 Movies Making Film ⭐ Stars �
+- 📁 Full / Half Full / Little / Less Code in File Folder
 - ✔️ Check The Science
+- 🥼 Science Test if You Can Handle Change The Standards & Break Rules
 ______________________________

 Sometimes We Need To Wait On Green Light if Not Ready